amartya18x/personal_website/_posts/2024-02-29-onlinedp-news.md

 ---

-Two new preprints: on the problem of<a href="https://arxiv.org/abs/2402.16778">
-separation between non-private and private online learning</a> and
-<a
-href="https://arxiv.org/abs/2402.14015"> machine unlearning beyond privacy concerns  </a> are online.
+Three new preprints: on the problem of<a href="https://arxiv.org/abs/2402.16778"> separation between non-private and private online learning</a>, <a href="https://arxiv.org/abs/2403.13041"> privacy guarantees despite non-private pre-processing</a> and <a href="https://arxiv.org/abs/2402.14015"> machine unlearning beyond privacy concerns  </a> are online.